dandeviant/Daffman-File-Manager/README.md

 - ONLY ALLOW CHANGE PASSWORD WHEN THE USER HAVE NO FILES IN THE SERVER
 - THIS IS BECUZ THE ENCRYPTION/DECRYPTION PASSWORD WILL NOT CHANGE
 ---
+- download decryption is completed
 <br>

 Next task:<br>

 - Complete upload page<br>
+- In the error message box, list out all file names with similar contents if found<br>
+- hash table has been altered.
+Debug the code for any variables using the old table column
 - Configure Raspberry Pi remote storage using SAMBA and connect to this PyFlask server:

 https://www.circuitbasics.com/making-a-nas-with-samba-and-raspberry-pi/<br>